Evangelism in Asia: How do we disciple others in an honour-shame culture?

-Traditionally, the Gospel has been shared via the guilt-forgiveness model, a mostly Western concept that emphasises a deity who judges the individual on whether he or she has broken the law, Dr Fernando said.
+Traditionally, the Gospel has been shared via the guilt-forgiveness (or guilt-innocence) model, a mostly Western concept that emphasises a deity who judges the individual on whether he or she has broken the law, Fernando said.
 The fear-liberation paradigm refers to a belief in spirits and the supernatural that can cause harm if one goes against the norm.

 However, in Asian cultures, actions are evaluated on how it affects the family or community rather than whether it breaks God’s law.

-Dr Fernando gave several tips on how to make Christianity relatable to people around us in Asia:
+Fernando gave several tips on how to make Christianity relatable to people around us in Asia:

 1. Show that Christ is a substitute for our shame

-Christ carried our shame to the cross (Hebrews 12:2), where he was tortured, spit at and mocked.
-Yet, his last words were a triumphant: “It is finished” (John 19:30).
+Christ carried our shame to the cross (Hebrews 12:2), where He was tortured, spit at and mocked.
+Yet, His last words were a triumphant: “It is finished” (John 19:30).